Laplace's equation on n-dimensional singular manifolds: Introduction

 Conical singular Riemann surfaces have been extensively studied by many authors (for example, \cite{BD, BDM, CP, FL, GJ, JWZ, LZ, MP}).
 Troyanov \cite{MT} studied the prescribing curvature problem on the surfaces with conical singularities.
-In order to study the problem on these surfaces, he proved the Sobolev inequality, a compactness result and the following Tr\"{u}dinger inequality:
+Let $M$ be a compact Riemann surface with conical singularities of divisor $\beta=\sum_{i}^{k}\beta_{i}p_{i}$.
+He proved the Sobolev inequality, a compactness result and the following Trudinger inequality: